The history of the Pride Amsterdam Canal Parade

 2019’s Pride Amsterdam theme was “Remember the past, create the future” in memory of the Stonewall riots that broke out in New York 50 years prior, an iconic moment that should never be forgotten.
 That year members of Pride Amsterdam even participated in the parade in New York during World Pride.
 2019 was also the year Pride Amsterdam was added to the Inventory of Intangible Heritage in the Netherlands.

 You can find out exactly which events will be part of Pride Amsterdam this year on the organisations website.
-We can’t wait for the canals to be filled again with 80 boats celebrating the freedom to truly be yourself and to love who you want.
+We can’t wait for the canals to again be filled with 80 official boats and many others celebrating the freedom to truly be yourself and to love who you want.